jeonggeun105/temp-repo/202234894_ParkJeongGeun_lecture_note_4.md

-# Lecture Note - Lab 4
+# Lecture Note - Shell Commands

 ### Run Shell
 - Linux / MacOS : Search for "Terminal" in your apps and run it